EU sets date for next wave of enlargement

 The Macedonia-Greece name dispute could be resolved by June.

-Greece has blocked Macedonia's EU and Nato entry talks for decade on grounds that Macedonia's name implied a claim to a Greek region of the same name.
+Greece has blocked Macedonia's EU and Nato entry talks for a decade on grounds that Macedonia's name implied a claim to a Greek region of the same name.

 But Skopje and Athens say they are close to reaching a UN-mediated deal.